Ybalrid/Ogre_glTF/README.md

 Library to use glTF 2.0 resources with Ogre 2.1 licencied under the terms of the [MIT licence](https://opensource.org/licenses/MIT "MIT Licence on the OSI website")

+*Loading an object with a PBR material as HLMS/PBS datablock*

 ![DEMO](./demo.gif)

+*Loading of an object with skeletal animation*

 ![DEMO](./demo2.gif)